 - Wait until the Success Rate becomes 100%.
 Then, click Next: Purchase Instance.

-- On the Purchase Instance page, specify the Billing Method and Instance Class parameters for the data synchronization
+- On the Purchase Instance page, specify the billing method and specifications for the data synchronization

 - Pay-as-you-go: A pay-as-you-go instance is billed on an hourly basis.
-We recommend that you select the pay-as-you-go billing method for short-term use.
-If you no longer require your pay-as-you-go instance, you can release it to reduce costs.
+For short-term use, we recommend that you select the pay-as-you-go billing method.
+If you no longer need a pay-as-you-go instance, you can release the instance to reduce costs.

 Instance Class DTS provides several instance classes that have different performance in synchronization speed.
 You can select an instance class based on your business scenario.
 For more information, see Specifications of data synchronization instances.
-Subscription Length If you select the subscription billing method, set the subscription length and the number of instances that you want to create.
-The subscription length can be one to nine months or one to three years.Note This parameter is available only if you select the subscription billing method.
+Subscription Duration If you select the subscription billing method, set the subscription duration and the number of instances that you want to create.
+The subscription duration can be one to nine months or one to three years.Note This parameter is available only if you select the subscription billing method.